torvalds/linux/Documentation/virt/uml/user_mode_linux.rst

 3.1.
 Running UML
 -----------------

-  It runs on 2.2.15 or later, and all 2.4 kernels.
+  It runs on 2.2.15 or later, and all kernel versions since 2.4.

   Booting UML is straightforward.
 Simply run 'linux': it will try to